Dream-like. That’s how it felt. That’s how it always felt when it happened.

 He tried to convince himself that he’d just been flying, so it was possible.
 After about ten minutes of mental debating with no results, he decided that he would try one last thing.

-Wrong muscles, he thought, as he laughed at himself.
+Wrong muscles, he thought and laughed at himself.

 He kept his eyes half closed, with the hope that he’d be able to control it better the closer he was to actual sleep.
 He began to move forward.
 Now he was having fun with it, he assumed the clichéd poses, like Super Man and Peter Pan, and then, he decided he’d invent his own: He flew forward as fast as he could with his feet forward and his back facing the ground—in a sleeping position.